BEN FRANKLIN SHOULD HAVE SAID ELECTRONS ARE POSITIVE? Wrong.

 widespread misconceptions about electrons and "electricity."

-negative, we could easily ignore the misconceptions, and we'd end up with
+negative, we'd easily ignore our misconceptions, and we'd end up with

-only illusion of understanding.
-Yet we'd also have all sorts of niggling
+only an illusion of understanding.
+Yet also we'd still have all sorts of

 unanswered questions caused by the misconceptions.
-Negative electrons
+Fortunately the

 rub our noses in the problem, making our questions grow into something

 The solution isn't to ignore our discomfort and pretend that we understand